Five independent observers assessed more than 1600 stems of Pinus radiata

 The variance of the errors showed significant heterogeneity and were to some extent correlated with the means.
 Attempts to eliminate these undesirable features by transformations were only partly successful; but, despite rather severe changes brought about by the transformation, the analyses of variance made before and after transformation gave essentially the same results.

 The data were analysed as five separate sets (one from each observer) and as a single set combining the five scores for each tree.
-The results consistently indicated the presence of a substantial families component in the total variance (P < 0.001).
-The best estimate of heritability was 0.44 (90% confidence limits about 0.28 and 0.87).
+The results consistently indicated the presence of a substantial families component in the total variance (P < P< P < 0.001).

 It is concluded that a single observer, under conditions like those experienced in this study, could score crookedness accurately enough if the purpose were solely the ranking of group means; but in general the assessment of crookedness should be based on the sum of scores by two or more independent observers per tree.
 This is particularly true when the data are to be used for statistical work involving measures of dispersal, as in the analysis of variance and covariance.